-With the access valve in the full open position, install an appropriate Hot Tap Drilling Machine (Figure 6) and drill a hole in the pipe (hole sizes per the chart below).
-Follow the instructions given by the Hot Tap Drilling Machine.
+• Install an appropriate Hot Tap Drilling Machine (Figure 6).
+Place the access valve in the full open position, and drill a hole in the pipe (hole sizes per the chart below).
+Follow the instructions given by the Hot-Tap Drilling Machine.

 Sensor Size Hole Dia

+V450-05 1⁄2" (13mm)

-V400-10 1" (25mm)
+V450-10 1" (25mm)

-V400-15 1-1/2" (38mm)
+V450-15 1-1/2" (38mm)

-After the hole is completely drilled, retract the Hot Tap Drilling Machine.
-Shut off the access valve prior to removal of the Hot Tap Drilling Machine.
+• After the hole has been completely drilled, retract the Hot-Tap Drilling Machine.
+Shut off the access valve prior to removal of the Hot-Tap Drilling Machine.

 Figure 6.
-Hot Tap Drilling Machines
+Hot Tap Drilling Machine

 Note: There are numerous Hot Tap Drilling Machines on the market with various pressure and temperature ratings.
 These devices can usually be rented at a local utility company.
 For more information concerning Hot Tap Drilling Machines, the following companies can be contacted: Mueller Co., Decatur, IL (217) 423-4471 or T.D.
-Williamson Inc., Tulsa, OK (918) 446-1941.
+Williamson, Inc., Tulsa, OK (918) 446-1941.